zurb/joyride/README.markdown

 Joyride is MIT-licensed and absolutely free to use.

+New in 2.0.1
+* Skip missing tooltip targets

 New in 2.0
 * remove counters in favor of jQuery's in-built .next() method
 * button text is now defined with a data-button attribute, data-text will be deprecated in 3.0